 be President or serve in any other governing capacity -- and thus will

-Lincoln and most any successful President you care to mention placed
+Even Lincoln, and most any other successful President you care to

 various incompetent persons